yuvalmGS/gigaspaces-wiki-jekyll/xap97/obtaining-cluster-information.markdown

 | Backup ID | If the processing unit contains an embedded space with backups, a value between on 1 to `numberOfBackups`, denoting the backup ID of the processing instance.
 The primary instance ID which the processing unit instance is backing up is denoted by `instanceId`.
 If the processing unit instance is not a backup instance, `null` is returned | `ClusterInfo#getBackupId` |
 | Running number | A running number of the processing unit instance instance.
 Takes into account different topologies and provides a unique identifier (starting from `0`) of the processing unit instance within the cluster | `ClusterInfo#getRunningNumber` |

+{% info %}
-{% infosign %} `null` value for one of these properties means that they are not applicable for the processing unit instance at hand or the used deployment topology.
+`null` value for one of these properties means that they are not applicable for the processing unit instance at hand or the used deployment topology.
+{%endinfo%}

 # Obtaining the Cluster Information